 Grid Ops Java - Tutorial

 Grid Ops is different from the Java EE platform.
 The Java EE platform tends to focus more on internal application design whereas Grid Ops focuses more on distributed architecture.
-In other words, where Java EE focuses more on what goes on inside a single application, Grid Ops focuses more on what goes on between applications.
+In other words, Java EE focuses more on what goes on inside an application and Grid Ops focuses more on what goes on between applications.